CiR03/BuyKar/README.md

 Footer Icons => Hover-Effect facebook, gmail,insta,linkedIn,github

 Note : Use Internet Connection.
+And Check out the video for a glimpse of what I've been working on it.!